apexfarm/ApexTriggerHandler/README.md

 ### 2.3 Bind with Both

 You can register trigger handlers using both metadata and Apex code simultaneously.
 By default, handlers registered via metadata are loaded automatically and take precedence.
-If you want handlers registered in Apex code to have priority, adjust the `Apex Has Priority` setting as described above.
+If you want handlers registered in Apex code to have priority, adjust the `Registry Has Priority` setting as described above.

 ```java
 trigger AccountTrigger on Account (before update, after update) {